 Nostalgia gets an update with these Holiday Cream Cheese Peanut Butter Cookies.
 Take a classic peanut butter cookie and add cream cheese to get a lighter, flakier, tastier update on your favourite childhood cookie.
+Don’t worry, the cream cheese does not take away any of that delicious peanut butter flavour!

 In a previous peanut butter cookie recipe, I talked about the fact that peanut butter cookies were not a normal part of my childhood.
 Most North American adults, between the ages of thirty and fifty, can easily identify with the familiarity of peanut butter cookies.
+I’m catching up on what I miss out on with these Holiday Cream Cheese Peanut Butter Cookies!

 I am not one of them.
 My mom never made peanut butter cookies like other mom’s did.
 I’m not sure if the seventies and eighties peanut butter cookie popularity reached Newfoundland or not.
 I can’t remember other mom’s making peanut butter cookies either.